Fusion systems with Benson-Solomon components: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Michael Aschbacher for providing us with early copies of his preprints on the various steps of the program, and for suggesting Lemma~\ref{L:ComponentsFSGroups} to us.
+We would like to thank Michael Aschbacher for providing us with early copies of his preprints on the various steps of the program, and for suggesting Lemma~\ref{L:ComponentsFSGroups} to us.
+We also express our gratitude to the referees for comments and suggestions which led to numerous improvements to the paper.